Infiniminer

-Infiniminer is an open-source multiplayer sandbox game developed by Zachtronics, centered on block-based construction and excavation.
+Infiniminer is an open-source multiplayer sandbox game developed by Zachtronics, centered on voxel-based construction and excavation.
 Players assume the role of miners on a team, aiming to collect the highest amount of money by mining ore while avoiding and fighting the opposing team.
-According to its creator, Zachary Barth, the game was inspired by Infinifrag, Team Fortress 2, and Motherload by XGen Studios.
+According to its creator, Zachary Barth, the game was built on the engine of Infinifrag 2, and inspired by Team Fortress 2 and Motherload by XGen Studios.
 The game has been cited as an influence on the development of Minecraft.